-These materials are available for use in the Burns Library Reading Room.
+Materials are available for use in the Burns Library Reading Room.

 Burns librarians and archivists are available to answer questions, recommend research strategies, and to provide class and individual instruction.
 Research requests will be handled as time and the availability of the staff allows.

-All images on our Flickr are from collections held by the John J. Burns Library or of our work with those collections.
+All images on our Flickr are from collections held by John J. Burns Library or of our work with those collections.